andela-megwali/do/README.md

  Setup / Migrate database

-    $ rails db:setup
+    $ rake db:setup

  Seed database with data (optional)

-    $ rails db:seed
+    $ rake db:seed

  Start the puma server

     $ rails server

- Visit http://localhost:3000 to view the application on your browser.
+ Visit <code>http://localhost:3000</code> to view the application on your browser.

 ### Running the Tests

-To test the application, run 'bundle exec rspec' from the appifly directory after you have installed all the dependencies i.e. using 'bundle install' as previously described.
+To test the application, run 'bundle exec rspec' from the do directory after you have installed all the dependencies i.e. using 'bundle install' as previously described.

     $  bundle exec rspec